foolofatook1/sproj/README.md

 properly Download it, and play games on it.

 ### Quick TODO-List: ###
-* begin adding texture to "shit-pot" background
 * Add final credits and speech with marx quote
 * Add save points so that you don't have to start the whole game over
 * Add game over screen with option to continue or start over.
+* Add something a little bit more interesting to "yes" v. "no" part